nysasounds/google-wifi-stack/README.md

-# Speedtest metrics to prometheus
+# Google Wifi metrics to prometheus

 A docker-compose stack to send Google Wifi router metrics to prometheus server